-Examples of current liabilities are – bills payables, trade payable, creditors, bank overdraft, outstanding or accrued expenses, short-term loans or debentures, etc.
+Examples of Current liabilities: bills payables, trade payables, creditors, bank overdraft, outstanding or accrued expenses, short-term loans or debentures, etc.

 This group of liabilities is used to derive several crucial metrics which pose as formidable quantifiers of a company’s financial health.
 For instance, long-term debt-to-total-assets ratio aids in understanding to what extent a company is dependent on borrowings to finance its capital operations.

-Examples of non-current liabilities are – debentures, mortgage loans, deferred tax payable, bonds, derivative liabilities, etc.
+Non-current liability examples: debentures, mortgage loan, deferred tax payable, bonds, derivative liabilities, etc.

 In the accounting context, contingent liabilities are only recorded in the books if they are at least 50% likely to occur in the future.
 One primary example of such is a lawsuit.
 A lawsuit stands a 50% chance of being successful, thus posing as a potential obligation to such an organisation.

-To summarise the types, the following table enumerates the list of liabilities as per their categorisation:
+The following table enumerates the list of liabilities as per their categorisation-

 It is essential to understand assets to comprehend the gravity of what are liabilities fully.
 Assets are what a company relies on for economic benefits, whether in the long-term or short-term.
 It functions as the foundation of a company’s growth and allows organisations to meet their obligations or liabilities.